dattran24/dattran24.github.io/_projects/4_multi.md

 ---
 layout: page
-title: project 4
-description: another without an image
+title: Multi Objective Optimization
+description: This course focuses on the theory and methods for optimizing problems with multiple, often conflicting, objectives.
+Unlike single-objective optimization, where the goal is to find a single optimal solution, multi-objective optimization seeks to balance trade-offs between competing objectives
-img:
+img: assets/img/multi.png
-importance: 3
+importance: 2
-category: fun
+category: Advanced
+related_publications: true
 ---

 Every project has a beautiful feature showcase page.